mediachain/mediachain/rfc/mediachain-rfc-2.md

 to the core network, the originating client can crash without affecting the commit.

-On the other hand, all system protocols must be designed to accomodate crashes at inopportune moments.
+On the other hand, all system protocols must be designed to accommodate crashes at inopportune moments.
 Peers exchange regular heartbeat messages, which allow nodes to health-check each other and the current membership to be propagated throughout the network.
 Similarly, the block commit protocol must be fortified with reasonable timeouts so that commits can be restarted on leader failures.

 To make the effects of crashes clearer, let's consider all the logical steps in the Mediachain write protocol: